Cantonese culture: Others

-Cantonese people have a long tradition of doing commerce with the outside world, including with Western Europeans starting from the 15th century, which resulted in Christianity (mostly the Roman Catholic and Protestant variants) gaining foothold in the region.
-Earlier than that, Cantonese also did trade with Arabs and Persians, thus the presence of Islam in Lingnan.
+Cantonese people have a long tradition of doing commerce with the outside world, including Western Europeans, starting from the 15th century, which resulted in Christianity (mostly the Roman Catholic and Protestant variants) gaining a foothold in the region.

 Commercial tradition

-Cantonese merchants (Jyutping: Jyut6 soeng1; Traditional Chinese: 粵商) are merchants of Cantonese origins.
-In the past two thousand years, Lingnan (especially the area around Gwongzau) has spent much of the time being the Chinese Empire's main port, resulting in a strong commercial tradition, formation of renowned Cantonese trade organizations such as the Canton Factories, and even Cantonese developing their own business culture: Cantonese merchants are known for being pragmatic, preference for actual profits over fame, and avoidance of political matters and display of wealth.
+In the past two thousand years, Lingnan (especially the area around Guangzhou) has spent much of the time being the Chinese Empire's main port, resulting in a strong commercial tradition, formation of renowned Cantonese trade organizations such as the Canton Factories, and even Cantonese developing their own business culture: Cantonese merchants are known for being pragmatic, having a preference for actual profits over fame, and the avoidance of political matters and displays of wealth.
 Nowadays, Cantonese people still inherit this commercial culture.
-Major Lingnan cities such as Gwongzau (Guangzhou), Futsan (Foshan), Shenzhen, and Hong Kong are regional (if not international) commercial centers.
-Hong Kong, for instance, scored 748 in 2016's Global Financial Centres Index, ranking fourth in the world and just below London and New York city.
+Major Lingnan cities such as Guangzhou, Foshan, Shenzhen, and Hong Kong are regional (if not international) commercial centers.
+Hong Kong, for instance, scored 748 in 2016's Global Financial Centres Index, ranking fourth in the world and just below London and New York City.